Kelmscott

 Kelmscott is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kelmscott's dwellings, as per the latest Census, consisted of 81.6% houses and 18.3% other dwellings such as semi-detached homes, apartments, and others.
-In contrast, Perth metro had 90.0% houses and 10.0% other dwellings.
-Kelmscott's home ownership rate was higher at 31.2%, with mortgaged properties at 41.3% and rented ones at 27.5%.
-The median monthly mortgage repayment in Kelmscott was $1,500, lower than Perth metro's $1,750.
-The median weekly rent in Kelmscott was $290, compared to Perth metro's $305.
-Nationally, Kelmscott's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Kelmscott's dwelling structure, as per the latest Census, consisted of 81.6% houses and 18.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 90.0% houses and 10.0% other dwellings.
+Home ownership in Kelmscott stood at 31.2%, with mortgaged dwellings at 41.3% and rented ones at 27.5%.
+The median monthly mortgage repayment was $1,500, below Perth metro's average of $1,750.
+Median weekly rent in Kelmscott was $290, compared to Perth metro's $305.
+Nationally, Kelmscott's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing